chiranjisahithi/AI-Room-booking-chatbot-using-IBM-Watson/README.md

 2. Provision your IBM Watson Assistant at https://cloud.ibm.com/catalog/services/watson-assistant Name your IBM Watson Assistant service and Click on create.
 3. Click on launch Watson Assitant to open the tool.
 4. Then Click on "Create assistant" Button to create your IBM Watson Assistant.
 5. Name your assistant.
-If you want, you can give description for ypur assistant.
+If you want, you can give description for your assistant.
 6. Click on "Add an actions or dialog skill"
 7. Go to "upload skill" tab and choose the [skill-Room-Booking.json](skill-Room-Booking.json)
 8. We completed the chatbot.
 Let's set our IBM Cloud Function to send an email when someone sends a booking request.
 Go to https://cloud.ibm.com/functions/actions and Click on "Create" Button and click on "Action"